 By D.M.
 Woolston

-Back in my small apartment on 5th avenue, I took up the pen and began writing.
-It felt quite hot to the touch.
-Words spewed forth in a torrent of storytelling, the likes I had never written.
-Nothing could describe my fervor.
-The only proof being the words now etched in the pages before me, and indeed by my own hand.
+Back in my small apartment on Fifth Avenue, I took up the writing instrument which felt quite hot to the touch and began.
+Words spewed forth in a torrent of storytelling, the likes I hadn’t known I was capable of writing.
+My fervor continued while the white-hot words etched into the pages before me, and indeed by my own hand.

-At first I assured myself the discovery of this tool was quite by accident, caused by a lifelong issue with my inherent loss of balance, but days later I had a new theory.
-The object was no ordinary item.
-I wholly believe it came from another place, a place no mind can comprehend in common terms.
-Much in the same way a person cannot truly understand the enormity of the distance required to reach the dark heart at the center of our own Milky Way galaxy.
+At first I assured myself the discovery of this tool was quite by accident, caused by a lifelong issue with my thin build and inherent loss of balance, but soon I had a new theory.
+The object was no ordinary pen.
+I wholly believe it came from another place, a far away place yet unknown to man.
+A place no mind could comprehend without being driven to madness, much like attempting to grok the dark heart at the center of our own Milky Way galaxy.

-Weeks of therapy failed to bring relief, so just before dawn I made the toughest decision of my life and headed down to the water’s edge in Central Park.
-Pulling the wretched device from my coat.
+Just before dawn I walked down to the water’s edge in Central Park and pulled the wretched device from my coat.
 Why would it have come to me, then soon become unable to be wielded?
-I shed a single tear for the irony as I launched it with all the strength my weak arms could muster.
+I shed a single tear for the irony as I launched it with all the strength my weak arms could produce.
 The object followed a smooth trajectory until landing atop the water.
 I thought it should immediately submerge, but instead it curiously floated on what appeared to be a small and continuous wave.
-Swaying for a moment on the watery surface like a great ship, the pointed end tipped up toward the sky until becoming perfectly vertical, then a pause.
+It swayed for a moment like a great ship, then tipped up toward the gloomy sky until becoming perfectly vertical while unbelievably hesitating once more.
 Finally, it began a slow-motion sinking into the dark waters below.
 Muse, angel, or devil; it returned from whence it came.

 I never finished my doctorate.
-I choose to write fiction now.
-The stories, they find me no matter where.
-One late evening, after the eventual recovery of my twisted hand, I returned home to notice a strange and most definite glow emanating from my computer keyboard.
-It appeared strangely unlike it had the night before, glistening and sleek in design.
-My fingers paused ever so slightly over the home keys.
+I write fiction now.
+The stories…they find me no matter where.
+One evening after the eventual recovery of my twisted hand, I returned home to notice a strange and most definite glow emanating from my computer keyboard.
+It appeared strangely unlike it had any of the nights before, glistening and sleek in design.
+My fingers paused ever so slightly over the keys.
 Finding them quite hot to the touch, I smiled and began to type.